DannyTheHeretic/pure-pulsars/README.md

    - [ ] Are we good with the linting rules in the template?
 Do we want anything else?
 - [ ] Database
-   - [ ] What interactions should admins have with server stats
+   - [ ] What interactions should admins have with server stats (Should we make commands?)
      - [ ] Remove user score
      - [ ] Reset scores